Airbnb Co-Host: Beginner’s Guide

 Co-hosts will take on hosting responsibilities for your listing and offer extra support whenever you welcome guests to your place for a percentage of your rental income.

-And being a co-host is one of the best ways to make more money without owning an Airbnb property.
-Working with multiple hosts in your community, you can build a successful Airbnb co-host business.
+Being a co-host is one of the best ways to break into the short-term rental market and make more money without owning an Airbnb property.
+This role gives you a chance to learn about vacation rental management from the inside out.
+By approaching the role professionally and working with multiple hosts in your community, you can build a successful Airbnb co-host business.